Recursive Landau Analysis: Introduction

-The singularity locus of a Feynman integral can be studied without having to first compute it, as Landau proposed in his seminal paper \cite{Landau:1960jol}.
+The singularity locus of a Feynman integral can be studied without having to first compute the integral explicitly, as Landau proposed in his seminal paper \cite{Landau:1960jol}.
 The \emph{Landau equations} \cite[Eq.~(1)]{Fevola:2023fzn} are a set of necessary algebraic conditions for the existence of a singularity of the Feynman integral.
 Unsurprisingly, their complexity also increases with the number of loops, external particles, and mass scales.
 The current state-of-the-art makes use of modern algebraic geometry techniques to compute two-loop examples relevant for Standard Model processes \cite{Mizera:2021icv,Fevola:2023fzn,Fevola:2023kaw} (see \cite{Flieger:2022xyq,Jiang:2024eaj,Bourjaily:2022vti,Lippstreu:2022bib,Lippstreu:2023oio,Klausen:2023gui,Dlapa:2023cvx,Helmer:2024wax,Correia:2021etg,Mizera:2022dko,Berghoff:2022mqu,Hannesdottir:2022xki}).

 The Landau singularities of Feynman integrals are purely kinematical and are believed to exist beyond the weak-coupling approximation that underlies the Feynman diagrammatic expansion.
-It was already noted in the 1960s by Mandelstam and others \cite{Mandelstam:1959bc,Gribov:1962ft,kim} (see \cite{Correia:2020xtr, Correia:2021etg, Correia:2022dcu, Tourkine:2023xtu} for recent accounts) that general principles such as unitarity and crossing symmetry require the full non-perturbative amplitude to be singular at the same locations as the Landau singularities found for some Feynman diagrams.
+For example, it was noted in the 1960s by Mandelstam and others \cite{Mandelstam:1959bc,Gribov:1962ft,kim} (see \cite{Correia:2020xtr, Correia:2021etg, Correia:2022dcu, Tourkine:2023xtu} for recent accounts) that general principles such as unitarity, crossing symmetry and causality \cite{Iagolnitzer:1969sk,Iagolnitzer:1994xv} require non-perturbative amplitudes to be singular at the same locations as the Landau singularities found for some Feynman diagrams.

-Here, we bring together valuable insights from both approaches.
+Here, we bring together valuable insights from both perturbative and nonperturbative approaches.
 We propose a recursive method for the calculation of Landau singularities exploiting the general principle of unitarity.